 Depreciation can be an intimidating subject but is a critical part of your business tax planning.
 Depreciation is the practice of deducting a large business cost over time rather than in just one year.
 This is usually a requirement when you want to deduct certain large purchases (over \$2,500) or an improvement.
-You can also depreciate your home if you own your home and use a portion of your home for business.
+You can also depreciate your home if you use a portion of your home for business.

 You may be curious about what is classified as an improvement.
 An improvement differs from a repair because it is not meant to get something back into working condition, instead, it improves or adds value.
-An example of an improvement would be the installation of a new fence or adding a new roof.
+An example of an improvement would be the installation of a fence or adding a new roof.
+Another example might be improvements to a vehicle used for business purposes, such as a new paint job on a car that you use for a ride share service.